Yes, but we ask users to try to limit any activities that cause pain that's above a 6 on a scale of 0-10 (10 being the worst amount of pain).

 The key to success with any therapy program is consistency and adherence to a schedule.
 However, we all live busy lives so if you miss one or two treatments - that's ok - just complete the treatment plan as prescribed.
 If you miss one or two weeks of treatment simply add it to the end of the program.
 However, if you miss more than 2 weeks it's best to start the treatment program over.
 Here is a video that also explains what to do if you miss a therapy session - https://www.youtube.com/watch?v=wH1sUb1KTMo

 Yes, the E5 was designed to disrupt the tendon which begins the healing process.
 In order for the tendon to heal properly the tendon needs to be stretched in the first half of the treatment program and strengthened during the second half of the treatment program.
+You can do the stretches and exercises any time that works for your schedule.
+It is just important to do them.
 This provides the greatest chance for a full, long-term recovery from tennis elbow.

 Yes, the first few weeks of treatment break up adhesions and start the healing process.
 Your elbow will start to feel better but you need to strengthen the tendon to prevent further injury and to have a full recovery.